13w13/AI-Waste-Sorting-Web-App-Pytorch/readme.md

 ### Dataset

-LaThe data comes from the dataset [trashnet](https://github.com/garythung/trashnet) for a final project of [Stanford's CS 229: Machine Learning class](http://cs229.stanford.edu) the dataset consists of 2527 images:
+The data comes from the dataset [trashnet](https://github.com/garythung/trashnet) for a final project of [Stanford's CS 229: Machine Learning class](http://cs229.stanford.edu) the dataset consists of 2527 images:
 - 501 glass
 - 594 paper